a-r-n-o-l-d/iWatershedSeg/README.md

 # iWatershedSeg

-This repository cantains a Fiji/ImageJ macro toolset, that provides an interactive marker controlled watershed segmentation.
-This toolset uses icons comming from GIMP software, therefore icons are provided with the GIMP license (see /icons/iWatershedSeg/LICENSE).
+This repository contains a Fiji/ImageJ macro toolset, that provides an interactive marker controlled watershed segmentation.
+This toolset uses icons comming from GIMP software, therefore icons are provided with the GIMP license (see `/icons/iWatershedSeg/LICENSE`).

 ## Install
 1. install `MorphoLibJ` in Fiji/Imagej